mkeysDev/Projects/README.md

 # Projects
-A collection of Projects that demonstrate skill in Data Analysis,
+A collection of Projects that demonstrate skill in Data Analysis.